UBitSandBox/HYBRID-REST-DOC/source/includes/_data_security.md

 ## Data security Object
 Name | Type | Description
 --------- | ----------- | -----------
-ID | integer | Id of the data security
-TITLE | string | German title of the data security TITLE_F | string | French title of the data security TITLE_I | string | Italian title of the data security TITLE_E | string | English title of the data security
+id | integer | Id of the data security title | string | German title of the data security titleF | string | French title of the data security titleI | string | Italian title of the data security titleE | string | English title of the data security

 ## Get all data security
 ```shell